jeffstephens/export-to-imgur/README.md

 Instructions are available on [the LESS website](http://lesscss.org/#using-less).
 My preference is to use [LiveReload](http://livereload.com/) to compile the `LESS` to `CSS` on every file change.

+#### CoffeeScript

+This project uses [CoffeeScript](http://coffeescript.org/) because it's way easier to write and read than plain Javascript.
+Compilation instructions are listed on their website, but I prefer to use [LiveReload](http://livereload.com/) to compile the CoffeeScript to Javascript on every file change.

+#### Unit Tests with Mocha and Chai

+This project uses the [Mocha testing framework](https://mochajs.org/) with the [Chai assertion library](http://chaijs.com/).

+They will be automatically installed if you run the following command in the project root directory:

+    npm install

+To run the test suite, just run

+    mocha

 ### Building the Extension

 Instructions to load an unpacked Chrome extension are available on [Google's documentation website](https://developer.chrome.com/extensions/getstarted#unpacked).
 Follow those instructions.
 That's it.